kvarak/dnd/docs/_Rules/skills.md

 <details>
 <summary>Steadfast Traveler</summary>
 <div markdown="1">

-<i>Prerequisite: Physique - Endurance and Devoted follower of Desna, Lugh or Marthammor Duin</i>
+*Prerequisite: Physique - Endurance and Devoted follower of Desna, Lugh or Marthammor Duin*

 Your faith gives a drive and curiosity that drives you to go beyond and press further.
 This has been noticed by your deity who has granted you the ability to cast augury without expending a spell slot as long as the question asked relates to a path, trail, or route, and only the consequences of taking it.
 The normal restrictions of using augury multiple times a day still applies.
 <details>